-3.10 Members are asked to note the City Growth and Regeneration meeting, on the 27 June 2018, agreed that any financial request from the Belfast City Marathon Ltd would be submitted for the Committee's consideration at a future date and would need to be placed within the context of other financial requests presented to the Council.
+3.10 Members are asked to note the City Growth and Regeneration meeting, on 27th June 2018, agreed that any financial request from the Belfast City Marathon Ltd would be submitted for the Committee's consideration at a future date and would need to be placed within the context of other financial requests presented to the Council.
 Currently the Marathon are not seeking an increase in the Council's annual support, which stands at £26,000, but would look to diminish this level of support over the next five years (2019/20 - £26,000; 2020/21 - £20,000; 2021/22 - £15,000; 2022/23 - £10,000 and 2023/24 - £5,000).
-After this point, the Belfast City Marathon are not self-financing the event and or review the staging of it and any funding approval will be subject to agreed set targets with the Belfast City Marathon Ltd. 3.11 Therefore, inclusive of the Belfast City Marathon costs, and subject to agreement of the city rate, the resources indicated within the programme for the 2019/20 events programme will be met through the existing 2019/2020 revenue estimates.
-Equality or Good Relations Implications/Rural Needs Assessment The proposed programme of events are open to all and as such have the potential to promote 3.12 good relations & equality by bringing together people from a wide range of backgrounds.
+After this point, the Belfast City Marathon would be hopeful to be in a position of self-financing the event and or review the staging of it and any funding approval will be subject to agreed set targets with the Belfast City Marathon Ltd.

+3.11 Therefore, inclusive of the Belfast City Marathon costs, and subject to agreement of the city rate, the resources indicated within the programme for the 2019/20 events programme will be met through the existing 2019/2020 revenue estimates.

+Equality or Good Relations Implications/ Rural Needs Assessment

+3.12 The proposed programme of events are open to all and as such have the potential to promote good relations & equality by bringing together people from a wide range of backgrounds.
 There are no Rural Needs implications.

+4.0 Document Attached

-4.0 Documents Attached 4.1 Draft City Events Programme 2019/2020
+4.1 Draft City Events Programme 2019/2020."